fkyprianou/deved-platform/content/blog/en/how-to-send-mms-messages-with-node-js.md

 ![Messages capability showing inbound and status URLs using MockBin](/content/blog/how-to-send-mms-messages-with-node-js/messages.jpg "Message capability with added URLs ")

-Every Messages & Dispatch application requires you to specify a `Status URL` and an `Inbound URL`.
+Every Messages application requires you to specify a `Status URL` and an `Inbound URL`.
 In larger, production-ready applications, you would have these pointing to a URL on your own server.
 For this tutorial there is no need for that, you'll just need a URL that can respond with a `200 OK` status, you can use a service such as [MockBin](http://mockbin.org) to provide what you need as I did in the example above.

 ![Generate Public and Private Key](/content/blog/how-to-send-mms-messages-with-node-js/keys.jpg "Generate Public and Private Key")